ngs-docs/angus/snakemake_for_automation.md

 + Understand the components of a Snakefile: rules, inputs, outputs, and actions.
 + Write and run a Snakefile.

-## Getting started

-Start up your Jetstream instance [as per Jetstream startup instructions](jetstream/boot.html).

----
+## Accessing our JetStream intances

+You should still have your jetstream instance running, you can follow the instructions [here](jetstream/boot.html) to log in to JetStream and find your instance.
+Then `ssh` into it following the instructions [here](jetstream/boot.html#ssh-secure-login).

 You should now be logged into your Jetstream computer!
-You should see something like this
+You should see something like this:

 ```
 diblynn@js-17-71:~$